Statements

 Operators

-Note that currently all of the unary and binary operators are integer operators.
-Logical operators are represented as bitwise integer operators (cf. absence of boolean type).
+Note that all the unary and binary operators are currently integer operators.
+Logical operators are bitwise integer operators (cf. absence of boolean type).

 Unary operators